Chirag-ahir/JAVA-All-Basic/README.md

   In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.<br>
   _== method used with premitive types of variables like Short, Int, Bool, Float, Double, Long while .equals method used with reference type of variables like String, Objects' _

+  What is constant in Java?<br>
+  A constant is a variable whose value cannot change once it has been assigned.
+Java doesn't have built-in support for constants.

   How to create constant in Java ?<br>
   In java there is no const keyword like C++ for declaring constant variable but we can use Final keyword for declaring constant in Java.